Mohan Lal Chakma

 Mohan Lal Chakma (c.
 1912 – 21 June 2013) was an Indian politician.
 He was MLA for Penchartal, Tripura (1978–83).

+Life

+Chakma was born at Mogchan village in the Chittagong Hill Tracts.
+He worked as a school teacher in the Rangamati district and in 1947 fought for the inclusion of the hill tracts with India during the partition.
+Due to his political activities, the then East Pakistan authorities issued an arrest warrant against him; due to this he fled to Tripura in India.

 He died on 21 June 2013 at the age of 101.